kbabuadze/bomberman-game-cmd/README.md

 # Bomberman cmd

-Bomberman implementation implemenation in python 10x10 with 5 bombs
+Bomberman implementation in python 10x10 with 5 bombs